Park Lane College Leeds: Sites

 Park Lane College had three main campuses in the Leeds City Centre, Horsforth and Keighley, and operated out of over 40 other sites across Leeds.

 In September 2004, Park Lane opened a new 7 storey extension at the City Centre Site.
 The award-winning design has an environmental focus and created an additional 60 classrooms on the College's main site.
 The College also launched a number of other new facilities and departments including the Creative Arts Academy, Hair & Beauty Therapy, the Animal Centre, and the PLCL Business School; it continued this trend with a new School for Entrepreneurship, Financial Services Skills Academy, and Construction provision although the latter has subsequently been closed down.

 Figures

 The College budget totalled over £43 million.
 The total number of students at Park Lane was approximately 45,000 for the academic year 2006/7.
 Partnerships and community organisations enabled the College to meet the needs of socially excluded and other disadvantaged groups.
 Extensive basic skills provision formed a key element in the College's response to social inclusion.

 The College signed a ‘Memorandum of Understanding’ with Leeds Metropolitan University in November 2004, and after this time developed over 21 foundation degrees in subjects such as Animal Health & Welfare, Contemporary Music Production and e-Technology.

 Employers and business

 Park Lane met regularly with employers from industries covered by courses and had links with over 2,500 companies.
-Relationships included Leeds Rugby, Bradford City Football Club, Radio Aire, Halifax Building Society, Asda, and the Yorkshire Post Newspapers.
+Relationships included Leeds Rugby, Bradford City, Radio Aire, the Halifax, Asda, and the Yorkshire Post Newspapers.